yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 - `PrepareForExecution()`
 - `HasValidationErrors()`
 - `GetValidationIssues()`

+The public C++ command contract also includes:

 - shared setters inherited from `CommandBase`
 - command-specific setters defined on each concrete command

+Python bindings then expose the relevant setters for each concrete built-in command explicitly in `bindings/CoreBindings.cpp`.

 `Execute()` is the only supported execution entry point for CLI callbacks, direct C++ callers, and Python bindings.
 Raw option access, command-id introspection, and CLI-registration hooks are internal mechanics rather than caller-facing API.

+In practice, outside code should never call `RegisterCLIOptionsExtend(...)`, `ValidateOptions()`, `ResetRuntimeState()`, or `ExecuteImpl()` directly.
+Those are subclass plumbing, not user-facing command operations.

 ### 4.2 Shared base state